MedikondlaGowtham/json-file-generator/README.md

 # json-file-generator
-extracting data from and excel sheet and updating that data in json file by creating multiple json files
+extracting data from and excel sheet updating that data in json file creating multiple json files with updated data implemented in intelliJ